disjunction/dispace/docs/dislex.md

 Possible fevTypes:

- * proxy - message will be passed to client as is.
+ * proxy - event will be passed to client as is.
 Used for rare events
  * gup - guts update, e.g. increase of energy
  * shot
  * hit